Contact

 My loved one can’t handle money and won’t be able to keep up with housing payments like rent and utilities.

 Money management concerns can be addressed in the PCP.
-People can receive supports for this from a Housing Support Service worker.
-They can also gain skills through training and experience.
-Some waivers have a self-directed services option which provides fiscal management services that help people pay salaries to staff as well as other expenses, including rent.
+People can receive supports from a HSS professional for budgeting and ensuring that bills are paid in a timely manner.
+In addition, the HSS professional provides oversight to identify and address possible financial exploitation.
+People can also gain skills through training and experience.
+Some Medicaid waivers have a self-directed services option which provides fiscal management services that help people pay salaries to staff as well as other expenses, including rent.

 If fewer people are around, who will hold staff accountable for taking care of my loved one?
 Who will make sure they are not being abused, neglected or victimized?

 A loved one’s safety is paramount.
-Careful hiring and training of staff as well as oversight by the provider and family/friends can help to address these concerns.
+Careful hiring and training of staff as well as oversight by the HSS professional, Coordinator of Community Services/case manager, provider and family/friends can help to address these concerns.
 In addition, when a loved one gets to know neighbors, the mail carrier, maintenance staff, the property manager and people working at local businesses they have established a caring community that will also look after their wellbeing.

 Get Our Newsletter!